First Nations - Land Rights and Environmentalism in British Columbia

 Photo: William Edwards

 Attending the Kwakiutl protest gathering in Wawaditla was Rose Henry, a member of Snuneymuxw First Nation (right).
 Like the Kwakiutl, the Snuneymuxw have a never honoured Douglas Treaty.
-Rose Henry is a social activist on the behalf of aboriginal women: Honouring Our Women.
+Rose Henry is a social activist on the behalf of aboriginal women.
 The poverty of First Nations peoples results in part from their not being able to profit from the resources in their territories.
-In the case of the Kwakiutl, contested forest land is being "stripped and flipped" as the logging companies sell it off for real estate: This is about land (13 February 2007).
-According to the Canadian Centre for Policy Alternatives, the BC government should split forest revenues with First Nations equally.
-Read Ben Parfitt on charting a new deal for BC, First Nations, and the forests they share: True Partners (2007).
+In the case of the Kwakiutl, contested indigenous forest land is being "stripped and flipped" as unethical corporations sell it off for real estate.

-"You must notify the Kwakiutl First Nation and discuss openly - details that should have taken place prior to the recommendation stage on how this approval will affect our Treaties and our Aboriginal Rights and Title.
-We can only surmise that the Kwakiutl First Nation's Rights and Title have effectively been removed from the tracts of land that are now Western Forest Products' private lands" Kwakiutl Band Council, 5 Februrary 2007, Letter to Rich Coleman, Minister of Forests.
+"You must notify the Kwakiutl First Nation and discuss openly — details that should have taken place prior to the recommendation stage on how this approval will affect our Treaties and our Aboriginal Rights and Title.
+We can only surmise that the Kwakiutl First Nation's Rights and Title have effectively been removed from the tracts of land that are now Western Forest Products' private lands" Kwakiutl Band Council, 5 Februrary 2007: Letter to BC Minister of Forests.

 Rose Henry, Wawaditla